 Download: Flexible Workspace Guide

-Over the last 10 years workspace environments and people’s approaches to work have changed.
-Technological advancements had made flexible working possible before the pandemic.
+Over the last 10 years, work environments have changed – and technological advancements had made flexible working possible, even before the pandemic.

 In future, people will want to keep this flexibility and the ability to work remotely, but they will also want face-to-face interaction with co-workers, team meetings to bounce ideas off one another, social events, and catch-ups by the coffee machines.
-These are all important parts of work and it goes without saying that the “office space”, however that will look, isn’t redundant.
+These are all important parts of work and it goes without saying that the “office space”, however that will look, isn’t something of the past.

 Workspace Guide Contents